About Pollock Actuarial

 Alexander Pollock, Bsc CAA

-Alexander qualified as a Certified Actuarial Analyst Member of the Institute and Faculty of Actuaries in 2023 and is now taking on a more senior client facing role.
+Having graduated from Warwick Business School in 2020 Alexander qualified as a Certified Actuarial Analyst Member of the Institute and Faculty of Actuaries in 2023 and is the key contact for the majority of personal injury instructions.

 ALEXANDER POLLOCK’S CV